os-js/manual.os-js.org/src/v3/development/README.md

 ## Building

-All official packages provides running one or more of these tasks:
+All official packages and modules provides running one or more of these tasks:

 * `npm run build` Build changes once
 * `npm run watch` Watch and build changes automatically

 As described above, building is done using [Webpack](#webpack).

+> [info] Note that by default packages have their own independent build setup, so you need to run the commands inside the package directory, not your installation directory.

 ### Environment